AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-customer-journey-analytics-features.md

 >[!CONTEXTUALHELP]
 >id="cja-upgrade-stitch-customer-care"
->title="Enable stitching for one or more datasets"
+>title="Enable stitching for relevant datasets"
 >abstract="If you have a field that contains an identifier that exists in multiple datasets but is not the primary identifier, you can use stitching to elevate the data into one or more of these datasets."

 <!-- markdownlint-enable MD034 -->